 Modelling and monitoring

-The Great Barrier Reef Catchment Loads Modelling Program estimates average annual loads of key pollutants (sediment, nutrients and pesticides) for each of the 35 catchments draining to the Great Barrier Reef as part of the Paddock to Reef program.
+The Great Barrier Reef Catchment Modelling Program estimates average annual loads of key pollutants (sediment and nutrients) for each of the 35 catchments draining to the Great Barrier Reef as part of the Paddock to Reef program.
 It reports on baseline levels and the change in loads for each subsequent year due to adoption of improved land management practices.
-This assesses progress towards the Reef water quality targets with the latest results available in Report Card 2019.
+This assesses progress towards the Reef water quality targets with the latest results available in Report Card 2020.

 Catchment loads modelling program technical reports: